-These biocompounds, also referred as ROS, are an unstable molecule that contains oxygen and that easily reacts with other molecules in a cell (source).
+These compounds, also referred as ROS, are unstable molecules that contains oxygen and that easily reacts with other molecules in a cell (source).

 ROS may induce muscle hypertrophy via different metabolic pathways, such as MAPK (study).

 - Metabolic stress is the accumulation of metabolites in the muscle cells